 I understand that you can't please everyone, but that is not really the goal.
 Some folks will be offended at how we worship; so be it.
 Let's just make sure that we don't get in the way of those who really want to enter God's presence with us.
 On the other hand there will also be those who don't like any order or rules.
 We should help these folks to understand the biblical principles of doing all things decently and in order and in honor giving preference to one another.
-(1 Corinthians 14:40 and Romans 12:10-11) We should also note that King David established an "order" of worship which was implemented at the tabernacle of David.
+(1 Corinthians 14:40 and Romans 12:10-11) We should also note that King David established an "order" of worship that was implemented at the tabernacle of David.

 One practical suggestion that might be helpful would be to plan an "anything goes" worship service.
-Schedule it separate from your regular corporate worship service and do it as often as you like.
+Schedule it at a different time from your regular corporate worship service and do it as often as you like.
 Announce the event to your congregation and let them know exactly what to expect.
 Let the folks bring their drums, tambourines, flags and dancing shoes.
-Move the chairs out of the way, crank up the sound, throw away the rule book (I'm not suggesting you do anything contrary to scripture) and go for it.
+Move the chairs out of the way, crank up the sound, and go for it.
 And by all means invite me; I'd like to come.